AVSA Shows and Judges

 Procedures for an AVSA Standard Show

-Request the AVSA Standard Show Packet
+AVSA Standard Show Award Packet (SSA) Info

 The local show chair requests approval of the local show schedule from the AVSA Schedule Approver at least two months before the show.
 An email request should be sent to the AVSA Show Schedule Approver firstname.lastname@example.org.
 The message should include the following: (1) request for review and approval of the show schedule, (2) attach an electronic copy of the show schedule as a document file, (3) denote the AVSA collection class rosettes that are needed, and (4) payment for review and rosette ribbons, as appropriate.